getaclue/getaclue.github.io/_posts/2018-06-10-i-have-to-come-clean-about-my-project.markdown

 Alex

-PS: You can download Daily Vibes by searching using your favourite iOS device on [Apple App Store](https://geo.itunes.apple.com/app/id1332324033) or from [https://dailyvibes.ca](https://dailyvibes.ca).
+PS: You can download Daily Vibes by searching using your favorite iOS device on [Apple App Store](https://geo.itunes.apple.com/app/id1332324033) or from [https://dailyvibes.ca](https://dailyvibes.ca).